 On the stern the guns remain in excellent condition and the blast area is littered with artillery.
 The site offers so much to see that it takes 2 days of diving just to orientate yourself.

 The ship was rediscovered by Jacques Cousteau in 1956 and is arguably the most sought after scuba diving wreck in the world.
 It is thought that the Sinai Peninsula's Thistlegorm is the most frequently dived site in the world.
 Indeed, so many divers penetrate the shipwreck daily that many of the holds have air pockets trapped against their ceilings.
 With its holds full of World War II relics, it is little wonder that it holds such fascination to so many.

 The wreck sits upright on the seabed at 33m.
 To dive the bow section you can descend onto the main deck area at 15m and enter Hold no. 1 from a large square entrance way in the floor close to the main anchor chains.
 The ship has 2 levels in its holds and it is possible to swim through the wreck from Hold 1 to 3, using the internal interconnecting doorways at a maximum depth of 25m.

-Diving inside this section of the Thistlegorm you'll find BSA motorbikes, Morris automobiles, Bedford trucks, trailers and armoured cars, stowed tightly away as if still ready for use, many still with rubber tyres and glass windows intact.
+Diving inside this section of the SS Thistlegorm you'll find BSA motorbikes, Morris automobiles, Bedford trucks, trailers and armoured cars, stowed tightly away as if still ready for use, many still with rubber tyres and glass windows intact.

 Holds 1 and 2 also contain Lee Enfield rifles, whilst Hold 3 has bombs, munitions crates, grenades and anti-tank mines.
 The are also piles of boots and shoes strewn across the holds and some spare parts for tanks and planes.
 Marine life in these holds is limited to some small squadrons of soldierfish and sweepers.
 There is no coral growth inside the silted holds.